demo-hub/420DiscordBot/README.md

 # 420DiscordBot
-Discord Bot to send a message on a given channel at a specific time
+Discord bot to send a message on a given channel at a specific time